5l1v3r1/pragmash/SPECIFICATION.md

 # Lines

 There are two types of "lines" in a pragmash script. **Physical lines** are separated by newline characters and include all of the leading and trailing whitespace.
+The only thing to note is that carriage returns at the ends of physical lines are ignored.
 A **logical line** is similar to a physical line, but leading and trailing whitespace is removed and it is possible to represent a logical line across multiple physical lines using backslashes at the end of each physical line.
 For example, this counts as one logical line but two physical lines:

     this is \
     one line of code